Kion-Smith/simpleCalculator/README.md

-Changed to fit project spesifications
+Changed to fit project specifications